Equatorial bulge: Effect on gravitational acceleration

 Because of a planet's rotation around its own axis, the gravitational acceleration is less at the equator than at the poles.
-In the 17th century, following the invention of the pendulum clock, French scientists found that clocks sent to French Guiana, on the northern coast of South America, ran slower than their exact counterparts in Paris.
+In the 17th century, following the invention of the pendulum clock, French scientists found that clocks sent to French Guiana, on the northern coast of South America, ran more slowly than their counterparts in Paris.
 Measurements of the acceleration due to gravity at the equator must also take into account the planet's rotation.
-Any object that is stationary with respect to the surface of the Earth is actually following a circular trajectory, circumnavigating the Earth's axis.
+Any object that is stationary with respect to the surface of the Earth is following a circular trajectory, circumnavigating the Earth's axis.
 Pulling an object into such a circular trajectory requires a force.
 The acceleration that is required to circumnavigate the Earth's axis along the equator at one revolution per sidereal day is 0.0339 m/s2.
 Providing this acceleration decreases the effective gravitational acceleration.
-At the Equator, the effective gravitational acceleration is 9.7805 m/s2.
-This means that the true gravitational acceleration at the Equator must be 9.8144 m/s2 (9.7805 + 0.0339 = 9.8144).
+At the equator, the effective gravitational acceleration is 9.7805 m/s2.
+This means that the true gravitational acceleration at the equator must be 9.8144 m/s2 (9.7805 + 0.0339 = 9.8144).

 At the poles, the gravitational acceleration is 9.8322 m/s2.
-The difference of 0.0178 m/s2 between the gravitational acceleration at the poles and the true gravitational acceleration at the Equator is because objects located on the Equator are about 21 km further away from the center of mass of the Earth than at the poles, which corresponds to a smaller gravitational acceleration.
+The difference of 0.0178 m/s2 between the gravitational acceleration at the poles and the true gravitational acceleration at the equator is because objects located on the equator are about 21 km further away from the center of mass of the Earth than at the poles, which corresponds to a smaller gravitational acceleration.

 In summary, there are two contributions to the fact that the effective gravitational acceleration is less strong at the equator than at the poles.
 About 70% of the difference is contributed by the fact that objects circumnavigate the Earth's axis, and about 30% is due to the non-spherical shape of the Earth.

-The diagram illustrates that on all latitudes the effective gravitational acceleration is decreased by the requirement of providing a centripetal force; the decreasing effect is strongest on the Equator.
+The diagram illustrates that on all latitudes the effective gravitational acceleration is decreased by the requirement of providing a centripetal force; the decreasing effect is strongest on the equator.